A Basic Guide to Getting a Divorce

 a) Within 8 days

-He or she should send to the court a form called an “acknowledgment of service” which accompanied the petition.
-The form asks the Respondent whether he or she consents to the divorce or whether it is intended to defend the petition, whether any claim for costs is disputed and whether orders affecting the children are sought.
+he or she should send to the court a form called an “acknowledgment of service” which will have accompanied the petition.
+The form asks the Respondent whether he or she consents to the divorce, or whether it is intended to defend the petition, and whether any claim for costs is disputed.

 b) Within 29 days of receipt (longer if the documents have to be sent to an address abroad)

-Whether or not an acknowledgement has been filed, the Respondent must, if he or she intends to defend the petition, file a defence (called an answer).
+whether or not an acknowledgement has been filed, the Respondent must, if he or she intends to defend the petition, file a defence (called an answer).
 The petition then becomes defended and the procedure outlined below does not apply.
-Defended divorce proceedings resulting in a fully contested hearing are extremely rare and a delay in finalising the divorce is inevitable.
+The answer must be filed within the time limit or the ability to answer the petition will be lost.

-a) 6 weeks and 1 day after the date of Decree Nisi.
+a) no sooner than 6 weeks and 1 day after the date of Decree Nisi

-The Petitioner may apply for the final decree (“Decree Absolute”) by sending the appropriate form to court.
-This decree will be processed and may be available as quickly as the same day.
-Its effect is that the marriage is officially dissolved.
+the Petitioner applying for a final decree (“Decree Absolute”) by sending the appropriate form to court.
+This application will be processed and may sometimes be available as quickly as the same day, as the Petitioner has an automatic right to it.
+Once granted the marriage is officially dissolved;

 8. How much does the divorce cost?

-The current fee payable to the Court on the presentation of a petition is £340.00.
-There is also an oath fee payable during the process of £7.00, and a fee of £45 is payable on the application for Decree Absolute.
-Your solicitors’ own fees for dealing with the divorce will depend upon the amount of time spent on your matter and the hourly rate which they are charging you.
+The current fee payable to the Court on the presentation of a petition is £550.00 (correct as at June 2018).
+The solicitors’ fees for dealing with the divorce will depend upon the amount of time spent on the matter and the hourly rate at which they charge.
 Fees for dealing with financial issues are separate.

 9. Are financial issues dealt with before the divorce is finalised?